 All student residents are required to purchase the HLGU meal plan.
 Continuous serve is the only option HLGU offers.
 This plan allows for the student to eat in the cafeteria from 7:00 a.m. to 7:00 p.m.
 A resident student on the meal plan is credited $50 of “Tro Dough” onto their account and is therefore able to use their id card to purchase items from the “Sub Shop” in “The Loft” (the coffee shop on campus).
 Click here for the Dining Menu.

 Commuter students are allowed to purchase up to five meal passes per week in the Business Office or a ten meal punch card sold through the dining services.

 Mail is delivered to the campus mail room.
-Mailboxes are located on the first floor of the Burt Administration Building next to the “Sub Shop” area.
+Mailboxes are located on the first floor of the Burt Administration Building across from Public Safety.
 Mailbox keys can be picked up at the mail room.

 All students will receive a copy of the student handbook/planner that they must read.
 After reading the handbook they are to sign the Resident Life Housing Contract stating that they have read and understood the policies of the campus and residence halls.
 This contract is due at the first mandatory hall meeting of the semester.